Connect with others who understand.

 3. A Taste of the Tropics

 If you’re in the mood for something fruity, the Miami Vice Smoothie from Allergy Awesomeness is sure to hit the spot.
-Four kinds of fruit plus coconut milk and lime juice deliver a hefty punch of tropical flavor and a good dose of vitamins, especially vitamin C: A cup of pineapple chunks has 79 milligrams of vitamin C (about 88 percent of the daily value), and just 1 cup of frozen strawberries has 62 milligrams (about 68 percent).
-Garnish with skewered pineapple chunks or orange slices for extra color and fun.
+Four kinds of fruit plus coconut milk and lime juice deliver a hefty punch of tropical flavor and a good dose of vitamins, especially vitamin C. A cup of pineapple chunks has about 79 milligrams of vitamin C (around 88 percent of the daily value), and just 1 cup of frozen strawberries has about 62 milligrams (around 68 percent).
+Garnish with skewered pineapple chunks or orange slices to add a little color.

 Miami Vice Smoothie